jadecobra/gym/python_tdd/docs/06_DATA_STRUCTURES.md

 # None

-We will will cover `None` in python using Test Driven Development
+We will cover `None` in python using Test Driven Development

 ## Prerequisites